ETHZ-INS/DLCAnalyzer/README.md

 ## 12   ctl
 ```

-As we can see this file simply contains a number of columns that each contain a list or point names from our DLCnetwork.
+As we can see this file contains a number of columns that each contain a list or point names from our DLCnetwork.
 Each column of points describes a zone which they span.
-We can add this info to the Tracking data
+We can add this info to the Tracking data:

 ```r